learn-co-curriculum/swift-ViewLifeCycle-readme/README.md

 ### `viewWillAppear(_:)`

 When launching an app and initializing the views, `viewDidLoad()` is the first of several methods called.
 Once the view has actually been loaded (into memory, from the `.storyboad` file), the Cocoa Touch framework will then call `viewWillAppear(_:)`.
 This method is called when the view is about to _appear_ (be shown on the screen), but before it is actually displayed.
 This method allows you to do some further customization.
+Unlike the 'viewDidLoad()', 'viewWillAppear(_:)' can be called multiple times.

 By default, your view controller will not override this method.
 You can add it yourself, though, and it will get called.
 Add a `viewWillAppear(_:)` method that prints "viewWillAppear(_:) called" to the console.
 Your complete `ViewController` implementation should look like this when you're done: